A (non-comprehensive) List of Emotion Nouns

 The diagnostic way of thinking and conversing practiced by objective scientists has enabled the

-Western-oriented world to have great success in manipulating the world of objects through
+Western-oriented world to have great success in manipulating objects through mechanical, chemical,

-language communities where diagnoses have become a key factor in the profession's system of self-
+diagnoses have become a key factor in the profession's system of self-organization and its

 |Opportunity for a Gnosis*?

 Principal, Authentix Coaches